SteveEmmerich/zoo/README.md

 ```

 If you use `require('zoo')` in your app instead of using the CLI, it will register the environment variables as early as possible, but this method is not recommended.

+## Custom Environment File

+If you want to specify a custom location for your environment file, you can do so with the `--env` flag.
+Note that an error will be thrown and the process will exit if the custom file is not found.

+`zoo --env ../.environment-vars node index.js`

+## API

+### .parse(vars)

+  - **vars** - Variables in the format specified above that you want to parse into an object manually.

+    > Type: `string/buffer`
+    > Default: `''`

 <a name="license"></a>
 ## License